dtaht/blog-cerowrt/content/post/need_no_stinkin_blinkenlights.md

 Still: Many lights had no userspace controls.
 None of the beaglebone green wireless's gpios seemed to change anything.
-And: Power in particular - I lay awake getting grumpy at my power strips.
+And: Power in particular - I lay awake getting grumpy at all my power strips.
 Does someone make a power strip without a power on light?

-I know I'm not alone is wanting the LEDs off.
+I know I'm not alone in wanting the LEDs off.
 All the googling I did for multiple products had someone else trying, desparately, to find some way to turn them off, and coming up empty.